cloudflare/workers-docs/build-a-serverless-function/tutorials/build-a-qr-code-generator.md

 })
 ```

 Currently, if an incoming request isn't a POST, `response` will be undefined.
-Since we only care about incoming `POST` requests, populate `response` with a new instance of `Response` with a [500 status code](<https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/500>), if the incoming request isn't a `POST`:
+Since we only care about incoming `POST` requests, populate `response` with a new `Response` with a [500 status code](<https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/500>), if the incoming request isn't a `POST`:

 ```javascript
 async function handleRequest(request) {